YannMoisan/advent-of-code/2015/combinatorics.md

   } yield (i, j, k, l)).size)
 ```

-But we can do better.
-It is possible to iterate only through the possible solutions
+And there is a better way: iterating only through the possible solutions

 ```scala
   println((for {